 How easy it is to love those who love us, since we are nice, agreeable people!
 We find it easy, most of the time, to love those in our own families, this includes those related to us, our church and work families.
 However, even though family life can be difficult and we do recognise that there are always bumps along the way, right or wrong, we often put ‘our‘ family first.
 And this is not necessarily a bad thing.
-The Bible is emphatic about how ‘the people of the church’ should get along, in fact the Apostle Paul brings it up time and time again.
-I wonder why that is?
+The Bible is emphatic about how ‘the people of the church’ should get along, in fact the Apostle Paul brings it up time and time again. (have you ever wondered why that is?)
 Conflict and disagreement is ‘part and parcel’ of community.
-We all have differing strengths and weaknesses, we are all at different places in the process of sanctification and we all have different backgrounds and influences bringing us to where we are, so it is incumbent upon us to bear one another in love.
-Therefore, since we are to show our love for one another in order to have a good witness, in some cases, it may take a bit of effort.
+We all have differing strengths and weaknesses; we are all at different places in our walk of life; we all have different backgrounds and influences (nature/nurture) bringing us to where we are – so it is incumbent upon us to bear one another’s quirks in love; our witness depends on it, and it may take a bit of effort.

 “So, as those who have been chosen of God, holy and beloved, put on a heart of compassion, kindness, humility, gentleness and patience; bearing with one another, and forgiving each other, whoever has a complaint against anyone; just as the Lord forgave you, so also should you.
 Beyond all these things put on love, which is the perfect bond of unity.
 Let the peace of Christ rule in your hearts, to which indeed you were called in one body; and be thankful.”
 (Colossians 3:12-15)